whitfieldsdad/xkcd-downloader/README.md

 ## Features

 - List information about comics in JSONL format
-- Download the latest comic or all comics to a directory
+- Download the latest comic or all comics to a directory of your choice
 - Automatically cache comic metadata to avoid looking up the same information over and over again
 - Automatically inject [ISO-8601 dates](https://xkcd.com/1179/) into comic metadata to make it easier to sort and filter comics by date